COSC3020/theory-vs-practice-wyo-kaitlyn/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-  1. Hardware - could have run the program on a computer that did not have much processing power
+  1. Could have run the program on a different computer than used in the first part, potentially one with less processing power
-  2. Other processes in background could have effected run time by diverting resources away from the program
+  2. Other processes in background could have effected run time by diverting resources away from the program, that were not running during the first part
-  3. Analysis assumes all operations take same amount of time - the program could include operations that taken longer to operate
+  3. Doesn't say if any alterations were made to the program, such as changing the operations, that would increase the runtime

 Add your answers to this markdown file.